OOrangEmon/themer/README.md

 * Start / stop controls from a single UI panel
 * Search and filter your installed themes
 * Sequential or random mode
-* FLASHBANG MODE for ahhhh... you know
+* FLASHBANG MODE for uhhhhh...
 * Restores your original theme when you stop

 ---